 Who pays who?

-I was one of the many millions worldwide to breathe a sigh of relief when the US electorate voted in such large numbers to replace King George Bush II with a really intelligent guy called Obama.
+I was one of the many millions worldwide to breathe a sigh of relief when the US electorate voted in such large numbers to replace King George Bush II with an intelligent guy called Obama.
 That change should in theory mean tangible improvement for people in the USA and across the world.

 Trouble is that, with things left in such a mess by the Reagan, Bush I, Clinton and Bush II régimes, conditions are likely to deteriorate considerably before they start to get any better.
 Another problem is that Obamas electoral campaign, despite an unprecedented amount of grass-roots support, was mainly financed by powerful capitalists, i.e. by those largely responsible for the mess that Obama, ordinary US-Americans and the rest of us are all having to face.